sswam/allemande/doc/intro.md

 > Ally, how are you?
 > Can you help, @flashi?
 > Illu, let's draw a garden!
+> Tell me about the strong models, Yenta.

 Send an empty "poke" message to continue AI conversations.
 You'll need to do this after Illu writes an AI art prompt for you.